 Which one to choose?

 The correct answer is totally up to you.
 Both adaptive and responsive designs are great choices to ensure that your site is viewable on both mobile devices and desktops while using only one site.
 If we had to pick one, we will choose responsive as it is totally flexible and works on both mobile and desktops with the same perfection.
+ColorCuboid as a leading web design & mobile app development company offers complete mobile web design and development solution to clients across the globe.
 Contact us to know how we can make your website responsive today!

 As more and more people are now turning to smartphones and tablet devices, the need for mobile-friendly websites increases.
 If search engine optimization (SEO) is an important factor in a particular marketing strategy, it is essential to ensure that a website is mobile-friendly.
 Mobile Internet will eventually overtake desktop Internet, so whether to choose a responsive website or having a separate mobile website is a critical decision.
 The best options depend on a number of factors; the website’s purpose, target audience, and whether SEO is an important factor.